Umeboshi plums are sundried and salted Japanese plums. It’s a centuries-old traditional food known for its many health benefits and sour taste.

 Umeboshi (梅干し) is Japanese salted plums or Japanese pickled plums.
 Notably known for its distinct sour and salty tang, ume is a popular Japanese pickle called Tsukemono.

 The Japanese have been eating umeboshi for centuries, recognizing their restorative and healing qualities.
+It’s known to be a hangover cure, a digestive aid, and helps with bloating and fatigue relief.
 Some may find the salty-sourish taste overwhelming, but it’s making a comeback as the superfood and flavor booster for the 21st century.

 Table of contents